Taxing Content Creation

 For instance, an amateur photographer sets up a Facebook page posting images of his LEGO Creator models.
 A toy store offers to pay him $150 for a one of his photos, to use in their LEGO in-store display.
 At this stage, the photography is still a hobby, the income is not regular, expenses far outweigh the income, and he is not intending to do photography as a business.
 He earns less than $200 so he doesn’t need to declare any taxable income.

 His photography and LEGO creations improve and he sets up Patreon account.
-Donors get access to exclusive photos which are not on his free Facebook page.
+Donors pay for access to exclusive photos which are not on his free Facebook page.
 He receives lots of small donations during the year, pushing his income up to $250 in a year.
 The $250 is related to his photography activities and more than $200, so he needs to declare it as taxable income.
 He can deduct his expenses though, such as new lenses, editing software, internet subscriptions.

 He creates a stop motion video from his LEGO which goes viral on Tiktok.
 He receives commission income from toy stores for the post links, which is taxable income, even though this is still a side hustle for him.